maany/webui-tutorial/pages/developer-onboarding/02-overview.md

 ## 📋 Tutorial Overview

-This tutorial will teach you how to build features in the Rucio WebUI using Clean Architecture principles.
+This tutorial will teach you how to build features in the Rucio WebUI.
 You'll learn to:

 1. **Create Secondary Output Port & Gateway** (with tests)
 2. **Create a Feature** (UseCase + Controller + Presenter)